 One time, when he turned his back, I jumped him, but after a short scuffle he pinned me.
 I was no match for him in my condition.
-The major was called and he ordered no more action of this kind, he and the guards were convinced I was who I said I was.
+The major was called and he ordered no more action of this kind; he and the guards were convinced I was who I said I was.
 I had asked to be fingerprinted and it had taken time for the Army and Washington to confirm my identity.

-Later, I was taken to meet the U.S. Ambassador Averill Harriman and General Dean.
+Later, I was taken to meet the U.S. Ambassador Averell Harriman and General Deane.
 There were also an additional 10 to 15 Americans who had collected in Moscow.
 We were flown to Odessa, Russia.
 In this group were a couple of war correspondents, Generals and Colonels.
 I was the only enlisted man.
 I met up with other liberated POWs in Odessa, loaded onto a ship and went out through the Black Sea to Istanbul, Turkey.

 The ship put into port for a short repair and then landed at Port Said, Egypt.
 We were given clean clothes, issued toilet articles, etc. Our wounds were treated and healing.
-We then transferred to the HMS Samaria, the same ship I was on when we came from America to England in 1943!
+We then transferred to the RMS Samaria, the same ship I was on when we came from America to England in 1943!
 But the food was much better this time.
 We went to Naples, Italy, where I was hospitalized and had some surgery to remove shrapnel from my wounds.

-On April 1, 1945 we left from Naples for the United States.
+On April 1, 1945, we left from Naples for the United States.
 I went to Catholic Mass on Easter Sunday in the ship's dining room, said by a U.S. chaplain who had been a POW.
 Ten days later we landed in Boston.
-We were processed and sent by train to Fort Sheridan, Illinois for further processing.
+We were processed and sent by train to Fort Sheridan, Illinois, for further processing.

-I was given a 30-day delay in route to visit my home and family before going to Miami Beach, Florida for rest and recuperation (R and R).
+I was given a 30-day delay in route to visit my home and family before going to Miami Beach, Florida, for rest and recuperation (R and R).
 I arrived home in Muskegon on April 21, 1945, to greet my family who had had official notices that I was missing in action in France, then a prisoner of war, then killed in action and finally that I was a prisoner of war.

 A funeral Mass was held for me, my parents were paid my GI insurance (which they returned) and my name was inscribed on my hometown War Memorial.
 After 90 days at home, courtesy of leave extensions, I left to go to Florida, via Chicago, where I was admitted to Vaughan General Military Hospital until November 28, 1945, when I was honorably discharged from the Army due to disabilities.

 My funeral Mass was held at St. Joseph's Church in Muskegon by Father Stratz on September 17, 1944.
-My wife and were I married in the same church on September 14, 1946, by Father Stratz.
+My wife and I were married in the same church on September 14, 1946, by Father Stratz.
 We are now the parents of a daughter and two sons and have seven grandchildren.